Why you should be interested in new payment trends

 Also known as a mobile wallet, a digital wallet is an app on your mobile phone or smartwatch that stores your payment information.
 You can think of this payment option as a digital version of a wallet that holds your credit, debit, and prepaid cards.
 A mobile wallet can also be used to store loyalty cards.

-Managing multiple payment methods within a single app is convenient and efficient, and using a phone or watch to pay makes for a seamless, contactless checkout experience.
+Managing multiple payment methods within a single app is convenient and efficient, and using a phone or watch to pay makes for a streamlined, contactless checkout experience.
+According to our 2025 State of Canadian Payments, 53% of survey respondents offered mobile wallet payments and 67% said mobile wallet payments were trustworthy.

 Top Drivers